PCOS: From symptoms to self-advocacy. Get the handbook

 But there are some cons with this method too:

-- Most OPKs are based on threshold values (aka “typical” LH cutoff levels).
-This means they may not work for women whose LH levels are naturally higher or lower or those who have irregular cycles.
+• Most OPKs are based on threshold values (aka “typical” LH cutoff levels).
+This means they may not be effective for women whose LH levels are naturally higher or lower, or those with irregular cycles.

 Here’s how Inito helps with fertility tracking: